| (hier gehts zur Presserklärung) Liebe Leute, hier eine News in Sachen GATS-Politik der EU. Moderne Herrschaft

 reasons, such as ensuring quality and equal access to public services, social

+and territorial cohesion.
 The EU has important stakes in the current services negotiations.
 Services

 constitute the single most dynamic economic activity in the EU accounting for